srsholmes/fffmpeg/README.md

 #### TODOs:
-* Wrap options with required valuesG
+* Wrap options with required values
 * TODO: Look into outputting as streams for input to the next input allowing composition of videos
 * TODO: Fix bug if video already exists.